faster than deflate compressors

 • 7Z file format Open Source archive format by 7-Zip, providing strong and efficient compression and good performances on multicore machines, tested with:

-• LZMA2 algorithm (strong compressor), set at fastest compression level
+• LZMA2 (strong compressor) default algorithm, set at fastest compression level

-• Brotli algorithm (fast compressor), set at default compression level
+• Brotli algorithm (fast compressor), set at normal and fastest compression level

-• Zstandard algorithm (fast compressor), set at default compression level
+• Zstandard algorithm (fast compressor), set at normal and fastest compression level

 • RAR file format (RarLabs RAR5 revision) proprietary archive format providing better compression that ZIP using PPMd algorithm, tested at fastest compression level

-• ZIP file format widely used archive format, tested at default and fastest compression levels (with Deflate algorithm) from WinRar, which qualified as the fastest zip compressor in previous batch of PeaZip's compression benchmarks
+• ZIP file format widely used archive format, tested at fastest compression levels (with Deflate algorithm)

 Input data

-Same set of data of previous "Brotli vs Zstandard" benchmark is used: input contains 43 files in 4 directories for total 1.22 GB (1,318,000,857 bytes), composed by well known reference files representative of different data structures, widely used for compression benchmarks:
+Same set of data of "Out-of-the-box" compression benchmark is used: input contains 43 files in 4 directories for total 1.22 GB (1,318,000,857 bytes), composed by well known reference files representative of different data structures, widely used for compression benchmarks:

 Compression / decompression comparison with fastest ZIP